HISTORY

 Changing hands from Harry and Dawn to Lloyd and Christine in 1981, saw the move from a Merino Stud to a Poll Merino Stud.
 Poll bloodlines were introduced from Moorundie Park, Charingas – Munchy Junior and 83.
 Rockbanks – Big Softy (a favorite) was introduced to maintain body structure and increase production and continue Lloyd and Christine's objective of growing big, strong, straight body sheep with soft, white free growing long staple wools.

-More recently Nerstane's 159, Centre Plus Poll's 351 and 185, Hazeldean 'Hugh' 3542 and Moorundie NE73 bloodlines have been introduced - all through A.I programs.
-Each introduction has been strategic and added to make improvement to the productivity and quality of Deep Dene’s genetics.
+More recently genetics from recently Nerstane, Centre Plus Poll, Hazeldean, Moorundie and Yalgoo bloodlines have been introduced - all through A.I programs.
+Each introduction has been strategic and added to improve linkage and to make improvements to the productivity and quality of Deep Dene’s genetics.

 The incentive of having low maintenance sheep meant that Lloyd and Christine spent more time in the Berry Partners cropping enterprise and the sheep spent more time in the paddock being sheep.